185th ARW Col. Trenton Twedt assumes command of maintenance group

 |0

-This work, 185th ARW Col. Trenton Twedt assumes command of maintenance group [Image 4 of 4], by A1C Olivia Monk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 185th ARW Col. Trenton Twedt assumes command of maintenance group, by A1C Olivia Monk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT